je-martinez/stream-store/README.md

 ### Explanation:

-- On our implementation we are going to use the `stream` to count the products on our shopping cart.
+- In our implementation, we will use the `stream` to count the products on our shopping cart.
 We just need to specify our stream on the `stream` field in the `StreamBuilder` widget.
-- On the `builder` field, we received two arguments, `context` and `snapshot` we are going to ignore the `context` and just use the `snapshot`, this provided a variety of methods for error handling, access stream data, and validate if the streams has errors or data, so we are going to use check if the snapshot `.hasData` before count, this to prevent count on null values
+- On the `builder` field, we received two arguments, `context` and `snapshot` we are going to ignore the `context` and just use the `snapshot`, this provided a variety of methods for error handling, access stream data, and validate if the streams have errors or data, so we are going to use check if the snapshot `.hasData` before the count, this to prevent count on null values

-Also we can use streams with the combination State Class on StatefulWidget class.
+Also, we can use streams with the combination State Class on StatefulWidget class.
 Check `lib/checkout.dart`

 ```
 ...